 9. The 1991 U.S. stamp proclaiming, “Pluto: Not Yet Explored”

 New Horizons’ principal investigator Dr. Alan Stern disclosed the list of items at a ceremony at Smithsonian National Air and Space Museum’s Udvar-Hazy Center, where a model of the New Horizons spacecraft was added to the museum.
-Stern said he plans to petition the U.S. Postal Service to issue a new stamp for Pluto after the spacecraft arrives at Pluto, maybe something like this:
+Back in 2008, Stern petitioned the U.S. Postal Service to issue a new stamp for Pluto after the spacecraft arrived at Pluto, maybe something like this:

 Source: New Horizons website